-PSIA 228 INTERNATIONAL POLITICS OF THE MIDDLE EAST 3.0: 3 cr.
-E
+PSIA 228 INTERNATIONAL POLITICS OF THE MIDDLE EAST

-This course examines the emergence and development of Middle Eastern states in an international context. patterns of relations among them, and their impact on global politics.
+This course examines the emergence and development of Middle Eastern states in an international context, patterns of relations among them, and their impact on global politics.
 A selected number of states in the region will be used as case studies.